Police confirm bodies found in mine were missing teens

 He said he'd already warned his girlfriend about having male friends at the house and "it was too bad because he has never killed an innocent before," she told authorities, according to police documents.

-The break in the case came Sunday, when police say the girlfriend had weapons in her car after an unrelated traffic stop.
-She led them to the mine where police eventually recovered the bodies near Eureka, about 75 miles (120 kilometers) south of Salt Lake City.
+The break in the case came Sunday, when police say the girlfriend was found with weapons in her car after an unrelated traffic stop.
+She led them to the mine where police eventually recovered the bodies.